 Not surprisingly for anyone who knows the Belgian Ardennes, it’s the weather.
 This is always unpredictable and more often than not rainy.
 At one time in the long GP tradition of the circuit, it rained for 20 years in a row.
 The rain often falls in short showers that occur in parts of the circuit, leaving other parts dry.
 Tyre changes during the race are very common here, and a crucial factor for success.
 In 2021, just one lap was completed at full pace due to very wet conditions, with half points awarded.

-Venue for the Italian Grand Prix, September 6
+Venue for the Italian Grand Prix, September 3

-This 5,79 kilometres long track close to Milano was constructed in 1922, one of the first purpose-built racing tracks in the world.
+This 5,79 kilometres long track close to Milan was constructed in 1922, one of the first purpose-built racing tracks in the world.
 The history of the circuit is closely linked to that other great Italian name in F1: Ferrari.
 Monza is one of the fastest circuits on the F1 schedule, 75% of the lap drivers go full throttle.

 What makes the Italian Grand Prix special?